eastgenomics/eggd_conductor/README.md

   - `app_name`: app name of demultiplexing app to use, this will override both the ID in the app config and `app_id` above if specified.
   - `additional_args` : additional command line arguments to pass into the demultiplexing app, this will ONLY work if either the [eggd_bcl2fastq][bcl2fastq-url] or [eggd_bclconvert][bclconvert-url] apps are being used as `additional_args` is a valid input for those apps that is then passed directly to bcl2fastq or bclconvert respectively.
   - `instance_type` : instance type to use, will override the default for the app if specified.
-- `sample_name_regex` (list): list of regex patterns to use for performing samplesheet validation on sample names with

 Example top level of config:
 ```{